Ziagen Oral solution

 - you have any other illness.

 - you are taking any other medicines, including medicines you buy without a prescription.

 How much to take

 Take ZIAGEN oral solution as directed by your doctor or pharmacist.
-The normal dose in adults and adolescents over 12 years of age is 15 mL (300 mg) twice a day.
+The normal dose in adults and children weighing at least 25 kg is 15 mL (300 mg) twice a day.
 Your doctor may prescribe a different dosage.